aneldev/dynadux/README.md

 It is not needed to pass the entire store to the children, pass only what is needed.

+## Benefits of Business stores

+In the Business store approach, the Containers are not dispatching actions but they use the methods of the store.

+The action would be dispatched from any container.
+But some actions are for the internal use of the reducers.
+Also, each action requires a specific type of payload.
+But from the action's user perspective it is unclear which payload type should be used.

+All these problems are solved providing to the containers javascript methods that do all this job.
+These are the Business methods provided by the app store that is wrapping the Dynadux store.

+In the end, only business methods, reducers, and middlewares are dispatching actions.
+This makes the code much cleaner and the actions are used safely.

 # How to use it in React apps/components

 1. Create a `createAppStore` method like the `createTodoAppStore` above.